Candid Reflections

 b2

 Some people use an extracting machine which spins the frames within a big drum until the honey is extracted and ready to pour into jars.
-We, on the other hand, ended up extracting our honey the old fashioned way – scrapping it out with a spoon, wax and all.
+We, on the other hand, ended up extracting our honey the old fashioned way – scraping it out with a spoon, wax and all.

 b4